Amice Calverley: War and post-war humanitarian work

 When World War II started, she became a driver for the Invalid Children's Aid Association during the evacuation scheme in the UK, before returning to Canada due to family illness.
 Coming back to England in 1941, she was sent briefly to Cairo by the Ministry of Information to be attached to the propaganda unit of the British Embassy.
 She returned to the UK and joined the Air Force and in 1944 became Civilian Relief worker, Mediterranean, with U.N.R.R.A.

 In 1947 she returned to Abydos, where there was an outbreak of cholera, and obtained vaccines from Chicago to inoculate local villagers and British and US personnel in Upper Egypt.
 She then went on to Crete in 1949 where she filmed the conflict, including visiting Epirus with the Commando Brigade of Colonel Papageorgopoulos and filming the battle of Grammos.
 She also nursed soldiers at the front.

-She later contacted many of the men she had nursed and, shocked by the lack of after-care, worked out a scheme for training the disabled.
+She later contacted many of the men she had nursed and, shocked by the lack of after-care, worked out a scheme for training disabled people.
 In 1950 her film of the conflict was shown at the Central Office of Information, although the funds for the wounded that she hoped it would raise never materialized.

 Caverley returned to Canada and continued to work on volumes V and VI of the Abydos material before her death on 10 April 1959.
 She resided in Oakville, Ontario, where her family had settled after emigrating from England when Calverley was 16.